matthewbaty/module-one-challenge/README.md

 ## Description

-This was code that I refactored to have higher levels of accessibility and improved SEO.
+This is code that I refactored to have higher levels of accessibility and improved SEO.

 ## Installation